 This is the most common complaint from new monstera owners.

-Plant under 2–3 years old = Fenestration is developmental.
+• Plant under 2–3 years old = Fenestration is developmental.
 Young plants produce smaller, uncut leaves by design.
-It’s not aproblem.
-That’s just normal developmenty.
+It is not a problem; that is normal growth.

-Mature plant, no holes = Insufficient light is the culprit 80% of the time.
+• Mature plant, no holes = Insufficient light is usually the culprit.
 Move to a significantly brighter spot.
-Also consider adding a moss pole, as climbing triggers the plant to produce more mature, fenestrated leaves faster.
+Also consider adding a moss pole, as climbing often encourages more mature, fenestrated leaves.

 Common Problems Quick Reference